jlab-hep/-rd53a_software_doc/docs/electrical_test.md

 ## III.
 Monitor DCS in Grafana

-Please refer the following page used in the tutorial on February.<br>
+Please refer to the following page used in the tutorial on February.<br>
 [https://qc-demonstration.readthedocs.io/en/latest/database_demonstration_grafana/](https://qc-demonstration.readthedocs.io/en/latest/database_demonstration_grafana/)<br>

 ## IV.
 Check the results in LocalDB viewer